Should You Use A Queen Excluder?

 The gaps in queen excluders are most often between 4.1 and 4.4 millimeters.
 This is small enough to exclude the mature queen and drones because they are both larger than that.
 Virgin queens may be able to squeeze through until they are mated.

 Sometimes bees may get injured traveling through the grid of queen excluders.
 Their wings can get damaged.
 If you notice this is happening, or if you are concerned about bees getting stuck, you can install an upper entrance.
-During a heavy honey flow, the bees will appreciate the efficiency of a closer and quicker entrance.
+During a heavy honey flow , the bees will appreciate the efficiency of a closer and quicker entrance.

 You can also place a queen excluder above the bottom board and below the bottom box to help keep a queen inside the hive.
 Some beekeepers do this to stop a swarm from happening, but it isn’t the best method to stop swarming.
 Often a queen stops laying eggs before swarming and is smaller enough to squeeze through a queen excluder.

-How To Use A Queen Excluder
+How To Use A Queen Excluder In The Brood Chamber

 If you decide to use a queen excluder, it will lie directly above the top brood box, in between that box and the first honey super.
 The excluder should be placed during a nectar flow on a strong hive to be effective.
+Preventing the queen from accessing honey supers ensures no brood develops in those areas, simplifying honey extraction and management.

 It may be helpful to the bees in your hive boxes if you install an upper entrance.
-This way, any drones that may happen into the excluded boxes will not be trapped, and the entrance for forager bees will be more efficient.
+This way, any drones that may happen into the excluded boxes will not be trapped , and the entrance for forager bees will be more efficient.
 If you notice later that the entrance is not being used, you may decide to close it.

 You can place one frame of brood in the excluded super in order to draw nurse bees up into the newly added hive box.
 This will encourage adjacent nectar storage.
 (You’ll need to wait for the brood to hatch before harvesting honey from that box.)
 If the first super placed above the queen excluder has drawn comb in it, that is ideal.
 Worker bees will be slower to draw comb on the bare foundation that is above the excluder.